 As the kidneys lose their ability to function, fluid and waste products begin to build up in the blood.
 Dialysis should begin before kidney disease has advanced to the point where life-threatening complications occur.
 This usually takes many months or years after kidney disease is first discovered, although sometimes severe kidney failure is discovered for the first time in people who were not previously known to have kidney disease.
 (See "Patient information: Chronic kidney disease (Beyond the Basics)".)

-It is best to begin dialysis treatments when you have advanced kidney disease, but while you still feel well.
+It is best to begin dialysis treatments when you have advanced kidney disease, but while you still feel well and have no or only mild symptoms of kidney failure.
+Such symptoms include nausea, loss of appetite, loss of energy, vomiting, and others.
 You and your doctor will decide when to begin dialysis after considering a number of factors, including your kidney function (as measured by blood and urine tests), overall health, and personal preferences.

 Kidney transplantation is considered the treatment of choice for many people with severe chronic kidney disease because quality of life and survival are often better than in people who use dialysis.
 However, there is a shortage of organs available for donation.
 Many people who are candidates for kidney transplantation are put on a transplant waiting list and require dialysis until an organ is available.